sjones-njones/E-Commerce-Back-End/README.md

 ## Description

-This app allows an E-Commerce company to view and manage products, tags, and categories fir their site.
+This app allows an E-Commerce company to view and manage products, tags, and categories for their site.
 This is the first time I have used Sequelizer.
 I struggled the most with many-to-many association.

 ## Installation

-This app requires Mysql2, Express, NPM, Dotenv, and Sequelize to be installed to run properly.
+This app requires Mysql2, Express, NPM, Dotenv, and Sequelize to be installed in order to run properly.
 The user must run the NPM i command in the console to install the dependencies.

 ## Usage